yassinbouasri/dependency-injection-attributes/sfcasts/introduction.md

 symfony serve -d
 ```

 to run the server in the background.
 Hold "command" and click on the URL here to open our app in the browser, and... *there's* our remote!
-It does all of the usual remote things like changing the channel, powering the TV on and off, and increasing or decreasing the volume.
-If we go back to our code, we can see that it's a pretty straightforward Symfony app right out of the box, aside from a single controller and template I added.
+It does all the usual remote things like changing the channel, powering the TV on and off, and increasing or decreasing the volume.

-Inside `RemoteController.php`, which represents our remote, all we do is check to see if a method is a `POST`.
-If it *is* a `POST`, that means a button was clicked.
-We check to see *which* button was clicked and, at the moment, instead of *actually* writing the logic to activate that specific button through our API, we're just using `dump()` so we can just see which button was pressed and know that this is wired up correctly.
-If a button is *not* found, this will create a 404.
-Each button click is followed by a flash message, and then we're redirected back to this exact same route - pretty standard Symfony code.
-If a button *wasn't* pressed or we've been redirected, this just renders an index page.
-And if we jump into *that* by holding "command" and clicking on it, we can see that this is a pretty typical template.
-We're just rendering the flash messages and each button of the controller here.

-Up next: We're going to look at our *first* dependency injection attribute - the *autowire locator* - to refactor this `switch()` statement into the command pattern.
+That's pretty much it for now.
+If we spin over
+to the code, it's an almost out-of-the-box Symfony 7.1 app.

+We have a single controller, `RemoteController`, and single route, home.
+This contoller handles rendering the UI and button clicks.
+When a button is clicked,
+we handle the different button logic (represented by a `dump()`), add the flash
+message, and redirect to the same route.
+If not handling a button click, we render
+this `index.html.twig`, which is our remote template.

+In our `templates/` directory, first take a look at `base.html.twig`.
+This comes
+from a standard Symfony install.
+The UI is styled using Tailwind CSS but I'm doing
+something a little different than you may be used to.
+Instead of installing an asset
+management system like AssetMapper or Webpack Encore, to keep things simple, I'm using
+the Tailwind CSS CDN.
+This injects a bit of javascript in your page that reads through
+all the Tailwind classes you are using in your HTML.
+This then builds a custom CSS
+file and injects it, styling your HTML.
+As you might imagine, this isn't terribly
+fast and should never be used in production.
+For prototyping and our purposes, it
+works great and is easy to get going!

+Now, if we take a look at `index.html.twig`, this is our actual remote template.
+It's mostly standard, you can see the Tailwind classes we're using.
+Here's where we
+are rendering our flash message, if one exists, and here are the actual buttons.
+They are wrapped in a `<form>` where each `<button>` submits the form with the
+name of the button that was clicked.

+The only thing that's a little non-standard is this `<twig:ux:icon ...>` tag.
+This is a combination of two third-party packages that are both part of the _Symfony
+UX Initiative_.

+First, we're using `symfony/ux-icons`.
+This package enables you to add `.svg` files
+to this `assets/icons` directory.
+Now, you can embed these SVGs in Twig using the
+filename (minus the `.svg`) as the `name` attribute in this tag.
+You can also add
+additional attributes like we have here, `height`, `width`, `class`, etc. These
+will be added to the embedded `<svg>` element.
+This package does some other
+awesome things, so google "Symfony UX Icons" to learn more about it!

+The other part of this `<twig:ux:icons ...>` tag is the tag itself.
+This comes from
+the `symfony/ux-twig-component` package.
+At its core, it's basically a more advanced
+Twig `{{ include() }}` tag, allowing you to pass HTML attributes like `class` to
+_components_.
+An optional feature it provides is this HTML syntax.
+If you're familiar
+with components in frontend frameworks like Vue.js, this is kind of a Twig version of this.
+The UX Icon package hooks into Twig Components and gives us a handy `UX:Icon` component
+that we can render with `<twig:ux:icon...`.
+I think using this makes our template read
+nicer!
+To learn more about Twig Components (and it does _a lot_ more cool things), google
+"Symfony Twig Components" and checkout the documentation!

+All right, so this is where we'll start.
+Next: we will start actually refactoring
+this app to use dependency injection attributes!